 This museum tells the story of Colorado's (now demolished) Rocky Flats nuclear weapons plant.

-Arvada will be an easy light rail ride from downtown Denver's Union Station starting in the fall of 2016, when the Gold Line opens.
+Arvada is an easy light rail ride from downtown Denver's Union Station on the G Line.

 St. Patrick's Day Festival